 At Kinsley, we continue to believe the initial mineral resource estimate released in December 2015 represents only the beginning of understanding the greater project potential.
-The 2017 exploration program contemplates the potential for a limited drill program along the Western Flank's eastern extension and in an area southeast of the historic Main Pit.
+On April 19, 2017 the Company commenced a 1200 m RC drill program focusing along the Western Flank's eastern extension and in an area southeast of the historic Main Pit.
 The Company's share of budgeted expenditures at Kinsley for the 2017 program is \$0.42 million.